VNAZZARENO/MMA707/README.md

 - $r$ is the risk-free interest rate.
 - $T$ is the time to maturity.
 - $\Phi(\cdot)$ is the cumulative distribution function of the standard normal distribution.
--

 $$
 d_1 = \frac{\ln(S/K) + (r + 0.5\sigma^2)T}{\sigma \sqrt{T}}
 $$

--
 $$
 d_2 = d_1 - \sigma \sqrt{T}
 $$

 ### Delta and Its Role in Hedging

-Delta $\Delta$ represents the sensitivity of the option's price to small changes in the price of the underlying asset.
-Mathematically, it is the first derivative of the option price with respect to the underlying asset's price:
+Delta $\Delta$ measures how the option price changes with small movements in the underlying asset's price.
+It’s the first derivative of the option price with respect to the asset price:

 $$
 \Delta = \frac{\partial C}{\partial S} = \Phi(d_1)
 $$

-In delta hedging, the goal is to construct a portfolio that is delta-neutral, meaning that the portfolio's value is insensitive to small changes in the underlying asset's price.
-This is achieved by holding a position in the underlying asset that offsets the delta of the option position.
-For a long call option position, the delta is positive, so the hedging strategy involves shorting \( \Delta \) units of the underlying asset.
+In delta hedging, we aim to create a delta-neutral portfolio, meaning its value doesn't change with small price movements of the underlying asset.
+For a long call option, delta is positive, so we hedge by shorting $\Delta$ units of the underlying asset.

 ### Gamma, Theta, and Other Greeks

-Beyond delta, other Greeks play significant roles in the behavior of options and the effectiveness of hedging strategies:
+Other Greeks are also important in options trading and hedging:

-- **Gamma $\Gamma$**: Measures the rate of change of delta with respect to the underlying asset's price.
-A long option position has positive gamma, implying that delta increases as the underlying price increases and vice versa.
-High gamma necessitates more frequent rebalancing to maintain a delta-neutral portfolio.
+- **Gamma $\Gamma$**: Shows how delta changes with the underlying asset's price.
+A long option position has positive gamma, meaning delta increases as the asset price rises.
+High gamma requires more frequent rebalancing to stay delta-neutral.

-- **Theta $\Theta$**: Represents the sensitivity of the option's price to the passage of time, also known as time decay.
-For long options, theta is negative, meaning the option loses value as time progresses, all else being equal.
+- **Theta $\Theta$**: Represents time decay, or how the option's price decreases as time passes.
+For long options, theta is negative, indicating the option loses value over time.

-- **Vega $\nu$**: Measures the sensitivity of the option's price to changes in volatility.
+- **Vega $\nu$**: Measures sensitivity to volatility changes.

-Understanding these Greeks is crucial for managing the risks associated with options trading and implementing effective hedging strategies.
+Understanding these Greeks helps manage the risks and effectiveness of hedging strategies.

 ### Transaction Costs and Practical Considerations

-In an idealized, frictionless market, continuous delta hedging would perfectly replicate the option's payoff at expiration.
-However, in reality, several factors lead to deviations from this ideal:
+In theory, continuous delta hedging can perfectly replicate option payoffs.
+However, in reality, several issues arise:

-- **Transaction Costs**: Each rebalancing of the portfolio incurs costs such as bid-ask spreads, commissions, and slippage.
-Frequent rebalancing, especially in high-gamma scenarios, can accumulate significant costs over time.
+- **Transaction Costs**: Rebalancing the portfolio incurs costs like spreads, commissions, and slippage.
+Frequent rebalancing, especially with high gamma, can add up these costs quickly.

-- **Discrete Rebalancing**: Continuous rebalancing is impossible in practice.
-Rebalancing at discrete intervals (e.g., daily, weekly) introduces additional risks and costs, as the portfolio's delta can drift between rebalancing times.
+- **Discrete Rebalancing**: Continuous rebalancing isn't feasible.
+Rebalancing at set intervals (e.g., daily or weekly) can cause the portfolio's delta to drift between adjustments.

-- **Volatility Estimation**: Accurate estimation of volatility is challenging.
-Misestimation can lead to incorrect delta calculations, affecting the hedging effectiveness.
+- **Volatility Estimation**: Accurately estimating volatility is tough.
+Errors in estimation lead to incorrect delta calculations, affecting the hedge.

-- **Model Assumptions**: The Black-Scholes model assumes constant volatility and interest rates, which may not hold in dynamic market conditions.
+- **Model Assumptions**: The Black-Scholes model assumes constant volatility and interest rates, which isn't always true in real markets.

-These factors contribute to the negative expected value of a delta-hedged long option position when implemented realistically, as seen in the simulation results.
+These factors often result in a delta-hedged long option position losing value over time, as shown in our simulations.

 ---